-Given a contradictory signal, we do not have an automated way of choosing a view---this is a task that \emph{view presentation} stage would implement.
-However, we calculate the value of the signals by measuring the worst case and best case reduction in the candidate set size after \emph{signal selection}.
-We sort signals in descending order according to their degree of discrimination--the number of views that agree with one side of the contradiction.
-Then, we select the signals sequentially and consider two cases: (a) where the selection leads to the largest reduction of the views (best-case) and (b) where it leads to the least reduction of the views (worst-case).
+We construct contradictions from contradictory view pairs by grouping all views that share the same contradiction together.
+Given a contradiction, we do not have an automated way of choosing a view.
+However, we calculate the value of pruning by measuring the worst case and best case reduction in the candidate set size.
+We sort contradictions in descending order according to their degree of discrimination--the number of views that agree with one side of the contradiction.
+Then, we select the contradictions sequentially and consider two cases: (a) where the selection leads to the largest reduction of the views (best-case) and (b) where it leads to the least reduction of the views (worst-case).

-\F~\ref{fig:num_views_left} shows the number of remaining views after each step (for a maximum of 10 steps) for a selection of queries that present discriminative and non-discriminative signals.
-As expected, when signals are not discriminative, the reduction is limited, such as in mid/high noise queries of ChEMBL Q4 in the worst case.
-However, there are cases where signals are quite discriminative and the signal proves effective in reducing the set size, such as in the worst case queries of WDC Q3.
+\F~\ref{fig:num_views_left} shows the number of remaining views after each step (for a maximum of 10 steps) for a selection of queries that present discriminative and non-discriminative contradictions.
+As expected, when contradictions are not discriminative, the reduction is limited, such as in mid/high noise queries of ChEMBL Q4 in the worst case.
+However, there are cases where contradictions are quite discriminative and the signal proves effective in reducing the set size, such as in the worst case queries of WDC Q3.

-\mypar{Insights of C4} In ChEMBL the output of Q4 mid/high noise queries contains many candidate PJ-views that are joined by varied join tables and keys.
+\mypar{Insights of C4} In ChEMBL, the output of Q4 mid/high noise queries contains many candidate PJ-views that are joined by varied join tables and keys.
 The contradictions in candidate views are mainly due to wrong join paths.
 For example, one view that is partly joined by the two tables \textit{component\_sequences} and \textit{component\_class} on the shared attribute \textit{component\_id}, while the other view is joined by the two tables \textit{component\_sequences} on attribute \textit{description} and \textit{target\_dictionary} on attribute \textit{pref\_name}, when projecting the final attributes, \textit{organism} and \textit{pref\_name}, these two views have contradictions. \textit{component\_id} is a better join key than \textit{description}.
 However, as we do not know the join information of the input data, we can only perform join operations using all the attributes that are being considered as valid join keys by the discovery engine.
-Then we use additional signals, such as the contradictory signals to help distinguish spurious views joined by wrong join keys from the views that are joined correctly.